Beth Pettengill Riley

 Beth’s core focus is transmitting Continuum - a somatic movement and embodiment practice developed by dancer and movement pioneer Emilie Conrad.

-Beth has been teaching Continuum to individuals and groups for over 40 years and also offers an apprenticeship track for students who are oriented toward deepening their experience in this material.
+Beth has been teaching Continuum to individuals and groups for over 40 years and also offers an in-depth program for students who are oriented toward deepening their experience in this material.

 On this site, you can find information on studying with Beth in the individual, online class, and retreat contexts.
 In addition to live zoom teaching from California, Beth sees clients online from around the world who have an interest in deepening their felt-sense of wholeness, embodiment, ease, and vitality.